Ronokof/Full-Japanese-Study-Deck/README.md

 ### Move on to the **JLPT** subdeck
 - Go through each JLPT N5-N1 subdeck (vocab and kanji) one by one.
+- It can be considered a *"core deck"* as well, as it contains common/essential words and kanji used in everyday Japanese (both in real life and in anime/manga).

 ### Learn **Grammar**
 - As with the JLPT subdeck, go over each subdeck one at a time.